-The docking studies of the enantiomers of chloroquine, hydroxychloroquine and mefloquine with the targets, were performed.
-The results are given in Table 1.
-The representative enantiomeric interactions of chloroquine and hydroxychloroquine with SARS-CoV-2 spike attached to its receptor, are shown in Figure 2a and Figure 2b, respectively, while those of mefloquine with JC virus main protease (M^{pro}) as well as SARS-CoV-2 main protease (M^{pro}), are shown in Figure 3 and Figure 4a, respectively.
+The enantiomeric docking studies of chloroquine, hydroxychloroquine and mefloquine with the different targets, were performed.
+The number of outputted poses was 9 in which the pose having higher Gibbs energy (binding energy) than other poses, was taken.
+The representative enantiomeric interactions of chloroquine and hydroxychloroquine with the complex structure i.e. receptor with SARS-CoV-2 spike and those of hydroxychloroquine with receptor only are shown in Figure 2a and Figure 2b respectively, while those of mefloquine with JC virus main protease (M^{pro}) as well as SARS-CoV-2 main protease (M^{pro}) are shown in Figure 3 and Figure 4a, respectively.
 Besides, the representative enantiomeric interactions of hydroxychloroquine with SARS-CoV-2 M^{pro} are shown in Figure 4b.
-These figures show clearly that the enantiomeris interacted with the targets differently.
-The most significant and notable point in the docking results (Table 1), was the attachment of enantiomers only with the receptor of SARS-CoV-2, not with its spike.
+These figures show clearly that the enantiomers interacted with the targets differently.
+The most significant and notable point in the docking results (Table 1), was the prediction of the attachment of enantiomers only with the receptor of SARS-CoV-2, not with its spike.
+This prediction was fully confirmed when the ligands were docked into the spike protein and receptor separately, and the obtained results were compared.
+After comparison, it was noted that neither chloroquine nor hydroxychloroquine showed any type of interaction with the spike of SARS-CoV-2 when docked, but did with the receptor (Table 1).

-The binding affinities of each enantiomer of chloroquine and hydroxychloroquine with the receptor of SARS-CoV-2, were the same (-4.2 kcal/mol).
-In the case of chloroquine, R-form of chloroquine did not form any hydrogen bond, while S-form of chloroquine formed 1-H bond with the receptor of SARS-CoV-2 spikes.
+The binding affinities of each enantiomer of chloroquine and hydroxychloroquine with the receptor of SARS-CoV-2, were (-4.2 kcal/mol); those of enantiomers of hydroxychloroquine with the receptor only were -4.5 to -4.6 kcal/mol.
+In the case of chloroquine, R-form of chloroquine did not form any hydrogen bond, while S-form of chloroquine formed 1-H bond with the complex structure i.e. receptor with SARS-CoV-2 spike.
 In the same way, the number of hydrogen bonds was different in both enantiomers of hydroxychloroquine.
-It was observed that R-form of hydroxychloroquine formed 3-H bonds, while S-form of hydroxychloroquine did not form any hydrogen bond with the receptor of SARS-CoV-2 spikes.
-On the other hand, the binding affinities of the enantiomers of mefloquine with SARS-CoV-2 M^{pro} and JC virus M^{pro}, were very shocking, because the binding affinities of mefloquine with SARS-CoV-2 M^{pro}, were greater than those with JC virus M^{pro}.
+It was observed that R-form of hydroxychloroguine formed 3-H bonds, while S-form of hydroxychloroguine did not form any hydrogen bond with the receptor of SARS-CoV-2 spikes, while with the receptor protein only, R-form of hydroxychloroquine formed 2-H bonds; S-form, 4-H bonds.
+On the other hand, the binding affinities of the enantiomers of mefloquine with SARS-CoV-2 Mpro and JC virus M^{pro}, were very shocking, because the binding affinities of mefloquine with SARS-CoV-2 M^{pro}, were greater than those with JC virus M^{pro}.
 The binding affinities ranged from -3.5 to -3.6 kcal/mol in the case of JC virus M^{pro}, while these ranged from -6.8 to -7.3 kcal/mol in the case of SARS-CoV-2 M^{pro}.
-On the other hand, the binding affinities of hydroxychloroquine with SARS-CoV-2 Mpro were lesser as compared to those of mefloquine (table 1).
+On the other hand, the binding affinities of hydroxychloroquine with SARS-CoV-2 M^{pro} were lesser as compared to those of mefloquine (table 1).
 In the case of JC virus M^{pro}, RR-form of mefloquine formed 2-H bonds; RS-form formed no hydrogen bond; SR-form formed 2-H bonds; SS-form formed only 1-H bond.
-Besides, with SARS-CoV-2 Mpro, RR-form of mefloquine formed 2-H bonds; RS-form formed no hydrogen bond; SR-form formed only 1-H bond; SSform formed only 1-H bond.
+Besides, with SARS-CoV-2 Mpro, RR-form of mefloquine formed 2-H bonds; RS-form formed no hydrogen bond; SR-form formed only 1-H bond; SS-form formed only 1-H bond.